MaXerri/Class-Assignments/README.md

 *  P6: Implement a linear support vector machine and one operating in kernel space utilizing PyTorch
 *  P7: Implement a decision tree algorithm and then use it for bagging and boosting
 *  P8: Implement a couple basic neural network to solve regression and image classification problems using PyTorch

+*  * Kaggle Competition: Design a Machine learning model from scratch to predict if a dog's leg is lame from gait analysis data
 ___________________________________________________

 Computer System Org: